Channel Partner GTM Strategy for B2B Technology Companies

 Updated April 2026 — How to build, launch, and scale a channel and partner go-to-market strategy that actually drives revenue

 Not every deal needs to come from your own sales team.
-In fact, for most B2B technology companies at a certain stage of maturity, the fastest path to scaling revenue is through other people's sales teams — channel partners.
+For most B2B technology companies at a certain stage of maturity, the fastest path to scaling revenue is through other people's sales teams — channel partners.

-Whether you're a founder exploring your first partnerships, a channel leader rebuilding a stalled programme, or a CRO trying to figure out how channel fits into your broader go-to-market strategy, this is the guide you need.
+Whether you're a founder exploring your first partnerships, a channel leader rebuilding a stalled programme, or a CRO figuring out how channel fits into your broader go-to-market strategy, this is the guide you need.

 Table of Contents